Markussss/userscripts/README.md

 # Userscripts and Userstyles

 I enjoy creating userscripts in order to improve my user experience when using websites.
-My main browser is Firefox, and I use [FireMonkey](https://addons.mozilla.org/en-CA/firefox/addon/firemonkey/) as a userscript and userstyle manager.
+My main browser is Firefox, and I use [Tampermonkey](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/) as a userscript manager and [Stylish](https://addons.mozilla.org/en-US/firefox/addon/stylish/) as userstyle manager.
 Most other browsers and userscript managers should work, as well, but these are the ones I use.

 ## Userscripts